pydemo/databuddy/README.md

 ## What is it for?
-- It is Data Integration software used to define technical processes to combine data from different sources.
+- It is data integration software used to define technical processes to combine data from different sources.
 -  Industry standard DI solution would help you with data discovery, monitoring, cleansing, and delivery from multiple sources to target platform.
 DataBuddy takes care of data delivery.

 ##Version